 Did you know?
 New York States has harbored centuries of spooky events that can't be explained.
 Be sure to visit the Dutchess county sites on the Haunted History Trail.
 Learn the unique history of each fo our vibrant communities and historical jewels with the Dutchess County Passport.

-Read MoreHistoric country estate includes 40-room Italianate mansion featuring an outstanding original collection of furnishings and paintings, Carriage House with original carriages, 180 acres of historic gar...
+Read MoreThis historic country estate includes a 25-room Italianate villa featuring an outstanding original collection of furnishings and paintings, a Carriage House with original carriages, 180 acres that has...

 Read MoreThe Mid-Hudson Discovery Museum is an award-winning museum filled with exhibits and programs that focus on science, and local community.
 This museum is the ideal destination for families with childre...